-- A. All residents in the area served by MHLS enjoy the same rights of direct access to MHLS member library resources by the system-wide acceptance of a borrower's card, which is issued free and without charge by any member library to all eligible residents in the area served by MHLS. - B. Exceptions to Direct Access: MHLS member libraries may implement, at their discretion, the following limited restrictions, on individuals residing outside the library chartered to serve area for services funded with local public funds2. - 1) Member libraries may give preference to the residents of their taxing district for attendance at library programs. - 2) Member libraries may give preference to the residents of their taxing district for the use of computers and Internet resources. - 3) Member libraries may restrict the loan of special, pilot or experimental collections to the residents of their taxing district, (such as e-readers, equipment, and museum passes), in compliance with MHLS Resource Sharing Standards3.
+- B. Exceptions to Direct Access: MHLS member libraries may implement, at their discretion, the following limited restrictions, on individuals residing outside the library chartered to serve area for services funded with local public funds2. - 1) Member libraries may give preference to the residents of their taxing district for attendance at library programs. - 2) Member libraries may give preference to the residents of their taxing district for the use of computers and Internet resources. - Member libraries may restrict the loan of special, pilot or experimental collections to the residents of their taxing district, (such as e-readers, equipment, and museum passes), in compliance with MHLS Resource Sharing Standards3.